 Tony joined JCWI from The Islington Law Centre as a casework Intern in 2010 and has since risen to become the Office Manager.
 He also manages JCWI's membership and publications administration.

 In his spare time Tony sits on the committee board of the Islington Residents Association who represent residents on issues between landlord and tenant.

 Lucia has been working for JCWI for over 10 years managing and developing the organisation’s Training Department.
 She is responsible for the efficient administration of all aspects of JCWI Training Department.

 Prior to that Lucia worked for over 3 years as a tour director.
 Originally from Italy, Lucia has made the UK her home.
 She is fluent in both Italian and English and speaks good Spanish and French.
-Outside of work, she enjoys reading, films, theatre, music and arts in general as well as travelling and country walks.
+Outside of work she enjoys travelling and country walks.